0xRacing/Whitepaper/README.md

 ![0xRacing DAO](https://github.com/0xRacing/Branding/blob/master/0xracing_dao.png?raw=true)

 This structure enables members of the core 0xRacing DAO to govern drivers, token issuance, use of DAO funds, and more.
 While also enabling the core 0xRacing DAO to participate in each drivers DAO governance.
 The DAO of DAOs enables flexible branding, allowing the core 0xRacing DAO (team) to generate it's own brand value, while enabling the same for each driver.
 Driver can this also use their DAO for more localized opportunities such as on Twitch or Youtube, within their own community / fanbase.

-### Tokenized Sponsorships + Collectibles
-0xRacing will leverage the ERC-721 token standard to issue and manage sponsorship opportunities.
-Each token will hold unique value for use during its given application.
-This will be redeemable to the 0xRacing team for use of sponsorship opportunities.
-Using the ERC-721 standard means instant access and use of marketplaces such as OpenSea.

-0xRacing will issue limited edition digital collectibles also using the ERC-721 standard.
-This helps provide a trustless account of uniqueness for each.
-These tokens will also be issues for community engagement and growth, such as unlocking functionality within the 0xRacing community and ecosystem.

-### Tokenized Merch
-Inspired by launched of [Unisocks](https://unisocks.exchange/) and [Saint Fame](https://www.saintfame.com/), 0xRacing will leverage tokenized merchandise in a similar fashion, helping provide a trustless means of account for uniqueness as well as community inclusion on value capture of merchandise sales.

-Further research is being conducted into this growing ecosystem, with announcements of [MetaFactory](https://metafactory.ai/) and [ourZORA](https://www.ourzora.com/)